Question

 - Integration connection requires interactive OAuth authentication

-- API-only users cannot complete the OAuth authorization flow
+- API-only users can't complete the OAuth authorization flow

 - Salesforce API-only license type blocks required authentication methods